LogoLogo

 Registering a New Webhook

-From the left side menu navigate to the Webhook page and then click on Add Webhook.
+From the left side menu, navigate to the Triggers page and then click on Add Webhook.

-1. Enter a descriptive name for your webhook
+1. Enter a Descriptive Name Provide a clear and meaningful name for your webhook to easily identify it later.

 Routes